DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 ### Download Files in IE

 TestCafe prevents native dialogs before file download in all browsers except Internet Explorer.
-This dialog prevents automatic file download but does not block the page.
+This dialog prevents automatic file download, but does not block the page.

 The following example shows how to ignore the dialog and download the file: